Skip to content

 Skull Rapid

 Scouting: Always scout Skull from the right bank.
 A trail leads up from the eddy above the rapid.
-Take the time — the Room of Doom has recirculated swimmers and boats for decades.
+Take the time — the Room of Doom has a hard-earned reputation for holding swimmers and boats.

 The line at moderate flows: Enter river left, stay off the right wall, and punch straight through the wave train.
 The hole at the bottom right is avoidable with a good entry angle.

-At high flows (above 8,000 CFS): The Room of Doom fills and the entire rapid becomes one complex hydraulic across most of the river.
-Some groups portage at this level.
-Know your limit before you commit.
+At high flows: the Room of Doom fills and the rapid becomes one complex hydraulic across most of the river.
+There is no portage around Skull in Westwater — the gorge walls don't allow it — so know your limit before you launch, not at the horizon line.
+Check the Cisco gauge and current conditions before you commit.

 Other notable rapids include Funnel Falls, Sock-it-to-Me, and Last Chance — all Class III with clean lines at moderate flows.